Fitness Test

 Flip onto your back and set a timer for one minute.
 Perform a full crunch with your hands crossed against your chest.
 Count how many sit-ups you do but subtract any where your arms were not fully against your chest.

-Have a buddy hold your feet against the floor and also lookout for any “disqualified” crunches.
-How many did you do?
-Write it down so you can compare the results to your next fitness test in one month.
+Have a buddy hold your feet against the floor and also look out for any “disqualified” crunches.

 - An advanced athlete should be able to do over 50 sit-ups in 1 minute